53 Technology Lane, Box 2, Conway, NH 03818

 Helping to promote future inventors and entrepreneurs

-Scholarship Program for Engineering and Precision Machining Students
+Engineering and Precision Machining Scholarship Programs

-• Scholarships of $8,000 per year for Engineering Students starting 2025-2026 school year (up to $32,000 for four years of undergraduate education)
+Engineering: $10,000 per year (up to $40,000 for four years of undergraduate education).

 • Cornell University